hydro-sdk/hydro-sdk.io/blog/2021-07-11-fluttering-over-the-air.md

 [Wang](https://www.ideals.illinois.edu/bitstream/handle/2142/78638/WANG-DISSERTATION-2015.pdf?sequence=1&isAllowed=y), [Williams et al](https://sites.cs.ucsb.edu/~ckrintz/papers/TCD-CS-2009-37.pdf
 ) and [Kawahara](https://nymphium.github.io/pdf/opeth_report.pdf) have all performed extensive research into applying traditional ahead of time optimization techniques to Lua bytecode.
 Others like [Shroder](https://www.complang.tuwien.ac.at/anton/praktika-fertig/schroeder/thesis.pdf) have explored runtime optimizations.
 In the future, finding a combination of these approaches and techniques will allow users of Hydro-SDK to deliver the smallest possible bytecode updates to their users

+### Compiling to Dart
+Tooling exists to compile Lua bytecode into Dart code that can then be compiled with a host app and recognized by CFR at runtime.
+This capability is tested on every commit as part of Hydro-SDKs CI in both [debug](https://github.com/hydro-sdk/hydro-sdk/actions/workflows/debug-ts-aot-integrationTests.yml) and [release](https://github.com/hydro-sdk/hydro-sdk/actions/workflows/release-ts-aot-integrationTests.yml) modes.
+This feature holds a lot of promise at improving the performance of CPU bound operations that would otherwise be performed in bytecode.
+The benchmarks, tooling and other polish required to make this feature available where not ready for the `0.0.1-alpha.0` release.

+## Monetization
+[Public Domain Publishing](https://github.com/publicdomaincompany) has been a generous sponsor of Hydro-SDK.
+Monetization goals include having enough recurring income to allow the primary developer to work full time on Hydro-SDK and to hire or otherwise compensate other members of the community who contribute to Hydro-SDK.

+### Sponsorhips
+Hydro-SDK can be sponsored on [Github Sponsors](https://github.com/sponsors/hydro-sdk) and [Open Collective](https://opencollective.com/hydro-sdk).

+### Consulting and Services
+If you're a business looking for consulting or other services related to Hydro-SDK, email us at "hello (at) hydro-sdk.io".

+## Next Alpha Release
+Very preliminary planning has begun for `0.0.1-alpha.1`.
+This work can be tracked [here](https://github.com/orgs/hydro-sdk/projects/4).
+Please reach out on [Github issues](https://github.com/hydro-sdk/hydro-sdk/issues), [Github discussions](https://github.com/hydro-sdk/hydro-sdk/discussions), [Discord](https://discord.com/invite/DuM2vkUSNr), or email us at "hello (at) hydro-sdk.io" to help drive the direction of Hydro-SDK.
+Code contributions and pull requests are encouraged and accepted.